 For me, Mauritius has everything: powder-soft beaches, lofty mountains, exotic wildlife and memorable food.
 The island also has a rich cultural heritage and you can discover much about the country’s history and traditional way of life at the Adventure du Sucre museum, Chamarel Rum distillery and Pamplemousses Botanical Gardens.
 Hiking is one of the island’s main highlights with the lush vegetation and mountain views offering an impressive backdrop for short or more challenging walks.
-There is also a great range of hotels to choose from, many of which are situated on white-sand beaches and offer opportunities for snorkeling and boat trips.
+There is also a great range of hotels to choose from, many of which are situated on white-sand beaches and offer opportunities for snorkelling and boat trips.

 I was lucky enough to start visiting far-flung destinations from a young age, and had my first taste of independent travel when I set off on a backpacking trip through Southeast Asia, Australia and New Zealand for seven months.
 Working in Paris as part of my French degree at Edinburgh University helped me understand that travel is where my true passion lies.
 I set off whenever I can to discover new places — from watching the sun rise at Borobudur in Indonesia to exploring Vietnam’s temples and India’s palaces.